-2. Check and Work on Your Credit Score
+2. Check Your Credit Score and Improve It.

 - Private mortgage insurance

-6. Find a Good Local Real Estate Agent
+6. Get in Touch with a Reputable Local Raymore Real Estate Agent